ivgiuliani/remotely/README.md

 Remotely
 ========

-Send keyboard events to your computer from Android.
+Control your computer from Android.